Highlights from the Ratings and Financial Report for IVERIC bio Inc. (ISEE)

 Reports are indicating that there were more than several insider trading activities at ISEE starting from Westby Keith, who sale 10,000 shares at the price of $16.63 back on Apr 18.
 After this action, Westby Keith now owns 99,128 shares of IVERIC bio Inc., valued at $166,300 using the latest closing price.

-Carroll David Francis, the CFO of IVERIC bio Inc., sale 4,684 shares at $19.01 during a trade that took place back on Apr 05, which means that Carroll David Francis is holding 40,166 shares at $89,043 based on the most recent closing price.
+Westby Keith, the SVP & COO of IVERIC bio Inc., sale 9,298 shares at $19.02 during a trade that took place back on Apr 05, which means that Westby Keith is holding 109,128 shares at $176,808 based on the most recent closing price.

 Stock Fundamentals for ISEE